shan-emacs/emacs-packages-mirrors/melpa/org-tanglesync-readme.txt

-Pulling external file changes to a tangled org-babel src block is surprisingly not an implemented feature.
+Pulling external file changes to a tangled org-babel src block is surprisingly not a well-implemented feature.
 This addresses that.

 Any block that has :tangle <fname> will compare the block with that external <fname>.
-When a diff is detected, 1 of 4 actions can occur:
+When a diff is detected, 1 of 5 actions can occur:

   1. External - <fname> contents will override the block contents
   2. Internal - block will keep the block contents
   3. Prompt - The user will be prompted to pull external changes